• Skip to primary navigation

 • 2 large eggs or three small (at room temperature)

-• 2 tbsp sugar add 1 extra tbsp if you like a little sweeter
+• 2 tablespoon sugar add 1 extra tablespoon if you like a little sweeter

 • 1 pinch salt